-Old-age pension: Age 60 with at least 120 months of contributions before the 6-month period (January-June, April- September, July-December, or October-March) in which the pension is first paid.
+Old-age pension: Age 60 with at least 120 months of contributions before the 6-month period (January-June, April-September, July-December, or October-March) in which the pension is first paid.
 Employment or self-employment must cease.
-Age 65, regardless of employment, with at least 120 months of contributions.
+Age 65 with at least 120 months of contributions and employment may continue.

-Age 55 for mine workers who worked underground for at least 5 years and who are involuntarily unemployed or have ceased self-employment.
+Age 55 for miners who worked underground for at least 5 years and who are involuntarily unemployed or have ceased self-employment.